On maximal subgroups of ample groups: Property

-If $X$ is a finite set with the discrete topology, then all subsets of $X$ are clopen.
+\begin{remark} If $X$ is a finite set with the discrete topology, then all subsets of $X$ are clopen.
 Hence the group $\Homeo(X)$ coincides with the symmetric group $\sS_X$ of all permutations on $X$.
 Any permutation on $X$ is also a generalized permutation (in the sense of Definition \ref{def-gen-perm}).
 Therefore for any group $G\subset\sS_X$ the ample group $\F(G)$ coincides with the generalized symmetric group $\sS(G)$.
+Moreover, for any subset $U\subset X$ the local subgroup $\F_U(G)$ coincides with $\sS(\F_U(G))$.
 In this case the conclusion of Proposition \ref{E-weakened} means that the group $G$ has Property \ref{prop-E}.
 The hypothesis of Proposition \ref{E-weakened} is that $G$ acts minimally on $X$.
 For a finite $X$, this means transitivity, that is, the entire set $X$ forms a single orbit.
 Then every permutation on $X$ is pointwise (and hence piecewise) an element of $G$, which implies that $\F(G)=\sS_X$.
 Hence Theorems \ref{maxsub-clopen}, \ref{maxsub-3-or-more} and \ref{maxsub-2-or-more} apply to the symmetric group $\sS_X$ (Theorem \ref{maxsub-not-clopen} is vacuous if $X$ is finite).
-One of the hypotheses of Theorem \ref{maxsub-2-or-more} is that the subgroup $H$ of the ample group $\cG$ contains a local group $\cG_U$ for some clopen set $U$ containing more than one point.
+One of the hypotheses of Theorem \ref{maxsub-2-or-more} is that the subgroup $H$ of the ample group $\cG$ contains a local subgroup $\cG_U$ for some clopen set $U$ containing more than one point.
 In the case $\cG=\sS_X$, this is equivalent to the condition that $H$ contains a transposition.
+Thus, as a byproduct of our proceedings, we obtain the following classical result. \end{remark}